League of Legends NA LCS spot if their reported interest in Infinite Sports and Entertainment materializes into a sale.

 According to a report from ESPN’s Jacob Wolf, Immortals, which is set to be renamed as Immortals Gaming Club, has completed a Series B round of funding worth $30 million - acquiring Brazillian CS:GO platform Gamers Club and prompting a rebranding.

 In addition to that acquisition, Immortals are reportedly one of the bidders in the planned sale of OpTic Gaming’s parent company, Infinite Sports and Entertainment.
 While Wolf notes that the funding will be used for, amongst other things, Overwatch League payments, there is the possibility of investing into OpTic for their NA LCS spot.

 Immortals had initially tried to pick up an NA LCS spot back in 2017 but had their application rejected by Riot Games because of concerns about finances.

 While Immortals' potential purchase of OpTic may be centered on their LCS spot, the Green Wall does operate teams in other esports - that Immortals does, also - that have rules against organizations running multiple squads as a potential conflict of interest.

-If any sale was to go through, the future of OpTic’s Overwatch League team, the Houston Outlaws, and their Counter-Strike: Global Offensive squad could potentially be up in the air as Immortals operates the Los Angeles Valiant and MIBR, respectively.
+- Read More: Counter-Strike: Global Offensive squad could potentially be up in the air as Immortals operates the Los Angeles Valiant and MIBR, respectively.